AZRegents/GitHub-Onboarding-Notes/Dev with Git.md

 - No version history or tracking of changes.
 - Risk of overwriting each other’s work or losing prior versions.

+- Goals - Push code effortlessly, Version Control Ensure Dev and Prod are the same.

 **Power Apps Development (Pipelines):**
 - Power Platform Pipelines move apps from Dev → Test → Prod.
 - Click-to-deploy approach with strong governance.
 - Great for simplicity and control, but lacks file-based source tracking.

+- Goals - Push code effortlessly, Version Control Ensure Dev and Prod are the same.

 **SQL:**
 - Production and Development
-- more here.

-**Challenge:**
+- in FAFSA Portal
+- Duplicating efforts in Dev and Production.
+- Manually making updates in Dev, mirroring updates in production.
+- Needs time to fully understand how this will benefit workflow.

+- Goals - Push code effortlessly, Ensure Dev and Prod are the same.

+**Goals:**
-No centralized record of what changed, who changed it, or why.
+- No centralized record of what changed, who changed it, or why.
+- Version Control Ensure Dev and Prod are the same.
+- Easily ensure Dev and Prod are the same.
+- Ensure Pipelines are utilized in compliment with version controls.

 ---